Automattic/wp-calypso/packages/calypso-build/README.md

 ### Using the `wordpress-element` Babel preset

-This can be useful for building Gutenberg blocks, which use the [`@wordpress/element` abstraction layer](https://www.npmjs.com/package/@wordpress/element) over React components, requiring a different set of transpilation rules.
+This can be useful for building Gutenberg blocks, which use the [`@wordpress/element` abstraction layer](https://www.npmjs.com/package/@wordpress/element) over React components, requiring a different set of transpilation rules from JSX.
 Conveniently, `@automattic/calypso-build` provides a Babel preset for this purpose:

 ```js
 module.exports = {